MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-client-tab.md

 ---
 ## Client Version Configuration

- The **Client Version Configuration** component returns information about the clients supported in your Skype for Business Server environment.
+ The **CLIENT VERSION CONFIGURATION** component returns information about the clients supported in Skype for Business Server environment.

-Let us consider the various tasks a user can do on the **Client Version Configuration** component, and the Skype for Business cmdlets those tasks map to.
+Let us consider the various tasks a user can do on **CLIENT VERSION CONFIGURATION**, and the Skype for Business cmdlets those tasks map to.

 ---
-> **Functionality 1**: List all the client version configurations
+> **Functionality 1**: Lists all the client version configurations

    ![Client Version Configuration](./media/ClientVersionConfiguration-1.png)